 Best Mushroom for Inflammation

 Anti-inflammatory activities are among the many health benefits of mushrooms.
-Several medicinal fungi—such as turkey tail, the oyster mushroom, and chaga mushrooms—were shown to aid in your immune system’s ability to fight acute inflammation while reducing symptoms of chronic inflammation.
+Several medicinal fungi—such as turkey tail mushroom, the oyster mushroom, and chaga mushrooms—were shown to contain potent antiinflammatory compounds and aid in your immune system’s ability to fight acute inflammation while reducing symptoms of chronic inflammation.

 Cordyceps Mushroom for Inflammation